We’ve all done it. Relaxing in bed with a hot cup of coffee in the morning—or watching a movie with a glass of red wine at night—and then it happens.

 How to clean a mattress

-Rubbing alcohol, hydrogen peroxide, vinegar, laundry detergent, citrus-based household cleaners, and dish soap are all good mattress stain removers.
+Rubbing alcohol, baking soda, hydrogen peroxide, vinegar, laundry detergent, citrus-based household cleaners, and dish soap are all good mattress stain removers.
+But, again, you’ll want to dab.
+Don’t rub or drench.

 Watch this video for mattress-cleaning tips:

-This DIY combo can crush just about any stained area on a mattress.
+You’ll see this come up as a way to remove several types of mattress stains.
 Simply spraying it on the affected area and following these quick and easy steps should take care of most stains in no time.

 4 steps for removing stains from your mattress